 Chap.
 114. Of Carrots, Garden.

 II.
 The Kinds.
 Carrots are either Garden or Wild.
 The Garden, are,

-The other long sort is of a deep Gold yellow color, having a smaller head of Green Leaves upon it, and this is always the belt and sweetelt.
-Parkinson says, that yellow Carrots, by sometimes fowing themselves, do oftentimes make their Roots become White.
+The other long sort is of a deep Gold yellow color, having a smaller head of Green Leaves upon it, and this is always the best and sweetest.
+Parkinson says, that yellow Carrots, by sometimes sowing themselves, do oftentimes make their Roots become White.
 The short Roots are also divided into pale and deep yellow, or Golden color.

 2. That the red Carrots, besides those which are red quite throughout, there is another, whose Root is red without for a pretty way inwards, but the middle is yellow.

 VI.
 The Places.
 They are only Sown in Gardens, or other manured Fields, chosen and fitted out for that purpose, and delight to grow in a Sandy and light ground, that their Roots may the more easily pierce deep downwards, which in a stiff clay ground they cannot so well do.